canonical/rockcraft/docs/how-to/build-docs.rst

 Even better, serve it locally on port 8080.
 The documentation will be rebuilt on each file change, and will reload the browser view.

     make rundocs

+Note that ``make rundocs`` automatically activates the virtual environment, as long as it already exists.